FAQs: Research Feedback Session for Auditing Researchers

 A: We believe that the researcher-practitioner interaction will be enhanced if the RAB members have had an opportunity to read a description of your research question, why you think it’s important, and how you are going to address your question.

-Our goal is to provide access to as many researchers as possible during the time allotted at the 2020 Auditing Section Midyear Meeting.
-If the practitioners have an overview of your research question ahead of time, they will be in a better position to provide feedback.
+Our goal is to provide access to as many researchers as possible during the time allotted for the Zoom sessions on October 19th and November 6th.
+If the practitioners have read an overview of your research question ahead of time, they will be in a better position to provide feedback.

-Q: Am I able to submit my request with my Kinney Three Paragraphs before the deadline of Midnight PST Monday, December 16, 2019?
+Q: Am I able to submit my request with my Kinney Three Paragraphs before the deadline of 11:59 pm PDT, Monday, September 28, 2020?

 A: Yes.
-The CAQ is accepting completed requests from now until Midnight PST Monday, December 16, 2019 Our selections will be based on a lottery system.
-You will be notified by Wednesday, December 18, 2019 if you have been selected.
+The CAQ is accepting completed requests from now until 11:59 pm PDT, Monday, September 28, 2020.
+Our selections will be based on a lottery system.
+You will be notified by Friday, October 2, 2020 if you have been selected.

 Q: Do my Kinney Three Paragraphs have to follow any formatting specifications (single/double space, etc.)?

-Q: Can I ask questions of the RAB members in the room, while presenting?
+Q: While presenting, can I ask questions of the RAB members?

 A: Yes, you will have the opportunity to ask questions.
 You can also include up to three questions at the end of your Kinney Three Paragraph document.